Texts and Teaching Methods

-Outdoor activities, such us visits to different businesses in town to gather information and conversations with people from the community are all used to practice and learn more about the ecology, economy and culture of Costa Rica.
+Outdoor activities, such as visits to different businesses in town to gather information and conversations with people from the community are all used to practice and learn more about the ecology, economy, and culture of Costa Rica.
 Your language ability will grow as your outlook broadens.
 Every day the students are required to do about one hour of homework.

 SPANISH IMMERSION PROGRAM

 CEFR Common European Framework of Reference for Languages

 Aprox. weeks to achieve each level at WAYRA

 Average Lessons per level at WAYRA

 Aprox.
 Lessons to achieve each level starting from the beginning at WAYRA

 90 - 100